zaid50015/rayanTekkio/README.md

 This project is created for educational and assessment purposes.

-## 🤝 Contributing

-This is an assessment project.
-For production use, consider:
-- Adding comprehensive unit and integration tests
-- Implementing proper logging and monitoring
-- Adding data backup and recovery procedures
-- Implementing advanced security measures
-- Adding performance monitoring and analytics

----

 **Note**: This application successfully implements all requirements from the SRS document including secure authentication, task management, review logic with rotation, real-time updates, and responsive cross-platform design.